This is the gist of the cssbundling gem. It’s just a rake task that is added to the

 builds directory needs to be added to your assets

 build:css to do.
-And the jsbundling-rails gem is nearly identical, but it calls
+And the jsbundling-rails gem is nearly identical, except it calls

 build in your